starteam/starx_builder/README.md

-This is holding repository that build a website
+This is holding repository that build a website.